 The following skills and experience would be preferred and beneficial for the role:

-The successful Deputy Manager will receive an excellent salary up to £42,000 per annum.
-This exciting position is a permanent full time role working 37.5 hours a week on days – 100% Supernumerary.
-In return from your hard work and commitment you will receive the following generous benefits:
+The successful Service Manager will receive an excellent salary of £67,772 per annum.
+This exciting position is a permanent full time role for 37.5 hours a week on days.
+In return for your hard work and commitment you will receive the following generous benefits:

 35 days annual leave